gruntwork-io/terraform-aws-couchbase/modules/couchbase-cluster/README.md

 ### Connecting to Sync Gateway

-We recommend deploying a load balancer in front of Sync Gateway using the [sync-gateway-load-balancer module](https://github.com/gruntwork-io/terraform-aws-couchbase/tree/master/examples).
+We recommend deploying a load balancer in front of Sync Gateway using the [load-balancer module](https://github.com/gruntwork-io/terraform-aws-couchbase/tree/master/examples).
 If you do that, the module will output the DNS name of the load balancer, and you can connect to that URL to connect to the Sync Gateway.